Also under Workplace Injury And WorkCover ClaimsWorkplace Injury And WorkCover Claims Home

 - If claiming for a lump sum payment, call an experience WorkCover injury lawyer

 If you're uncertain then you should speak to your employer and make sure that the information is properly recorded on the claim forms.
-You don't just enter your ordinary time rate of pay because there is provision to add on your shift penalties and allowances.
+Don't just enter your ordinary time rate of pay because there is provision to add on your shift penalties and allowances.
 Again, if you're uncertain you need to check with the employer.

 You also need to make sure that you’re being paid at the correct rate on the basis that the pre-injury average weekly earnings are being properly calculated, including shift penalties and allowances, and that this information is properly recorded in the claim form.
 This will maximise your weekly payments of compensation.